Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 ## Smart Contract Development

-We will start by building our `Gymnaseum.sol` contract first using Remix.
-Remix is a web based IDE that allows developers to write, test and deploy smart contracts on the Celo blockchain.
+We will start by building our `Gymnaseum.sol` contract by using Remix.
+Remix is a web-based IDE that allows developers to write, test and deploy smart contracts on the Celo blockchain.

 Here is a preview of the Remix IDE:
 ![image](images/remix.png)